Legends profile: Julius Erving

 The Nets met the Denver Nuggets in the last ABA Finals, and Erving led New York to its second title in three seasons.
 In the postseason, Erving averaged 34.7 points and was named the playoffs’ MVP.
 For the third time in four seasons, he claimed the scoring crown, averaging 29.3 ppg.
 In what was practically a foregone conclusion, he was honored with his third consecutive MVP and in his five ABA seasons, Erving won two championships, three MVPs and three scoring titles.

 The ABA era was over.
 The NBA had to have Erving and to get him, they had to take the rest of the league, too.
-So the Nets, San Antonio Spurs, Denver Nuggets and Indiana Pacers were absorbed into the NBA for the 1976-77 season with the rest of the ABA players dispersed in a draft.
+The Nets, San Antonio Spurs, Denver Nuggets and Indiana Pacers were absorbed into the NBA for the 1976-77 season with the rest of the ABA players dispersed in a draft.

 On the eve of the 1976-77 campaign, the greatest player in the game was locked in a salary dispute with the Nets.
 When it couldn’t be resolved, New York sold him for $3 million to the Philadelphia 76ers only 24 hours before the start of the season.
 In Philadelphia, Erving joined another high-scoring former ABA star in George McGinnis and was on a team with offensive-minded guards Lloyd B. Free (later World B. Free) and Doug Collins.